abbywright/celestial-bodies-database/README.md

 ## Celestial Bodies Database

-Build a database of Celestial Bodies using PostgreSQL.
+Build a database of celestial bodies using PostgreSQL.